harding/old-docs-history-bitcoin.org/en/developer-guide.md

 request and the address used in it, and then scan the block chain for transactions matching that address.

-The next subsections will describe in detail the following three compatible ways to give the spender the address and amount to be paid:
+The next subsections will describe in detail the following four compatible ways to give the spender the address and amount to be paid.
+For increased compatibility, providing all of these options in your payment requests is recommended.

 1. All wallet software lets its users paste in or manually enter an address and amount into a payment screen.
 This is, of course,